jiricodes/openenclave/samples/README.md

-# Building Open Enclave SDK Samples on Linux
+# Open Enclave SDK Samples

 All the samples that come with the Open Enclave SDK installation share a similar directory structure and build instructions.
 This document describes how to setup, build, sign, and run these samples.